Week of: Monday, February 29th, 2016

 “Learning from experience is a faculty almost never practiced.”

 ~ Barbara Tuchman

 Mental Attitude: Carbon Monoxide Poisoning Increases Dementia Risk.

-The Centers for Disease Control and Prevention estimates 8,000-15,000 people per year in the United States are examined or treated in hospitals for carbon monoxide (CO) poisoning, commonly the result of faulty or ill-maintained gas burning appliance in the home.
+The Centers for Disease Control and Prevention estimates 8,000-15,000 people per year in the United States are examined or treated in hospitals for carbon monoxide (CO) poisoning, commonly the result of a faulty or ill-maintained gas-burning appliance in the home.
 A new study indicates that patients treated for CO poisoning are 1.6 times more likely to develop dementia later in life, with an even greater risk for cases of more severe CO poisoning.

 Medicine, January 2016

 Health Alert: High Blood Sugar Can Increase Heart Attack Complications.

 A new study suggests that high blood sugar can cause stronger contractions of blood vessels, increasing the risk of complications in heart attack patients.
 Researcher Dr. Richard Rainbow explains, “This is the first study to show direct evidence of blood vessel contraction to glucose, and the potential mechanism behind this contractile response.
 In the experimental models we used in this study, including human blood vessels, increasing glucose to the levels that could be reached after a large meal altered vascular contraction.”